qutip/qutip/doc/guide/heom/fermionic.rst

 steady state is reached!

+.. _heom-fermionic-pade-expansion-coefficients:

 Padé expansion coefficients
 ---------------------------

 We now look at how to calculate the correlation expansion coefficients for the Lorentzian spectral density ourselves.
-Once we have calculated the coefficients we can construct a :class:`FermionicBath` directly from them.
-A similar procedure can be used to apply :class:`HEOMSolver` to any fermionic bath for which we can calculate the expansion coefficients.
+Once we have calculated the coefficients we can construct a :class:`~qutip.nonmarkov.heom.FermionicBath` directly from them.
+A similar procedure can be used to apply :class:`~qutip.nonmarkov.heom.HEOMSolver` to any fermionic bath for which we can calculate the expansion coefficients.

 In the fermionic case we must descriminate between the order in which excitations are created within the bath, so we define two different correlation